Student Services and Student Life

 International Student Center

-The International Student Center, located in SS 164 in the Student Services building, directs and coordinates international student activities in compliance with federal regulations.
-Citrus College’s international students represent 45 countries, further enhancing the diversity of the campus.
+The International Student Center (ISC), located in SS 164 in the Student Services building, provides programs and services for international students.
+The ISC also monitors student's progress and compliance with federal regulations to maintain their F-1 student status.
+Citrus College’s international students represent countries all over the world, further enhancing the diversity of the campus.
 The interaction and networking among all students has proven to be an invaluable experience for all students of Citrus College.

 The International Student Center also coordinates orientation and access to support programs, ensuring students’ completion of their objectives.